Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

 MARKET SUMMARY:

-points lower.
+is 90 points higher.
 The interest rate products are weaker.
-Energy trade is mixed with
+Energy trade is

 CORN: